Amiigzz1/llm-redteam-core/car-inventory/README.md

 # Car Inventory Project

-This is a minimal example of a car inventory system for dealerships in Saudi Arabia.
-The project includes a simple Express.js back-end and a front-end written with vanilla JavaScript.
+This is a simple example of a car inventory system for dealerships in Saudi Arabia.
+The project now includes basic dashboards for cars, showrooms, dealers, customers, companies and an admin view.
+All data is stored in memory.

 ## Structure

 - `server/` – Express server exposing API endpoints.
 - `client/` – Static HTML front-end to interact with the API.
+Pages exist for each role.

 ## Setup